picnoir/ex-hack/README.md

 Ex-Hack, shorthand for Hackage EXamples is a Haskell example-based documentation.

-**Note: This this an alpha release.
+**Note: This is an alpha release.
 See the How to Contribute section to help us making this tool more reliable/complete.**

 ![Screenshot showing Ex-Hack HTML documentation](TODO)